nohortera/finance/README.md

 # React Test Task

+Additional functionality implemented:
+- visual effects to highlight positive or negative changes in the prices
+- the possibility to switch on/off tickers by user
+- the possibility to specify interval time by user
+- chart of the selected ticker

 ## Requirements

 We need you to implement a solution to display price tickers data on the UI in realtime.